bicCluster/learning-cluster/README.md

 2. burn by UNetbootin [[ref]](http://unetbootin.github.io/) Please update if there are methods that work.
 A convenient method is to install Ubuntu from CD (the CD is already provided, you can find it near the machines).

 ###Bullet points when installation
+Before installation, makesure the monitor and keyboard are connected to the correct machine, otherwise you can't successfully install the system.
 1. Insert the disk and press the power button to turn-off the machine.
 The lights on the machine should turn-off after a few seconds.
 Then press the pwer button again to start the machine.
 2. Once the machine starts, press F11 to enter Boot menu.
-Select `boot from disk` option.
+Select `boot from disk` (`IDE CD-ROM device`) option.
 3. Select the `Install Ubuntu Server` option.
 4. Make the appropriate language realted settings.
 5. Detect keyboard layout?
 Select `No`
 6. Select the appropriate time settings.
-7. Encrypt your home directory?
-Select `No`
-8. Partition method: `Guided - use entire disk` if there is such a choice.
-If there is multiple partition selections, just take the default one.
-9. Write changes to disks?
-Select `Yes`
-10. Network configuration.
+7. Network configuration.
 Choose `eth1` when configure `losalamos` and `eth0` (OR `eth1`, both are okay) when configure `alpha`, `beta` and `gamma`.
 Also, in case of `alpha`, `beta` and `gamma`, the network config will fail.
 Select `Do not configure netwrok`.
+8. Encrypt your home directory?
+Select `No`
+9. Unmount partitions that are in use? `YES`, Partition method: `Guided - use entire disk` if there is such a choice.
+If there is multiple partition selections, just take the default one. (details in Tips 7)
+10. Write changes to disks?
+Select `Yes`
 11. HTTP proxy information? `Continue` with blank
 12. How do you want to manage upgrades on this system? `Install security updates automatically`
 13. Choose software to install: Press space on `OpenSSH server` and there is a `*` ensures that you have chosen the software.
 Then press `Continue`.
 14. Install the GRUB boot loader to the master boot record?
 Choose `YES`.
 15. Before finishing installation, choose `Yes` for `Set clock to UTC` option
-16. Unmount partitions that are in use? `YES`

 [Here](https://www.youtube.com/watch?v=P5lMuMhmd4Q) is a step-by-step installation video.